The Coalition

 Ericka Gaines

-Ericka Gaines is the Co-Director and Director of Prevention at Central Division Victim Services (CDVS), which provides comprehensive support to victims of crime in Philadelphia’s 22nd and 9th Police Districts.
-In this role, Ericka leads a wide range of strategic prevention initiatives, including oversight of the 37th Ward Communities That Care (CTC) Coalition, and is the visionary behind Positive Alternatives for Trauma & Healing (PATH)—a youth and young adult violence prevention program serving ages 14–24.
+Ericka Gaines served as Co-Director and Director of Prevention at Central Division Victim Services (CDVS), where she led strategic initiatives supporting victims of crime in Philadelphia’s 22nd and 9th Police Districts.
+She oversees the 37th Ward Communities That Care Coalition and founded Positive Alternatives for Trauma & Healing (PATH), a violence prevention program for youth and young adults ages 14–24.

-Ericka is the proud mother of four and grandmother of two, and resides in Philadelphia, Pennsylvania
+She is the proud mother of four and grandmother of two, residing in Philadelphia.

 -